Equity release

 Your future

-If you feel like you’re very likely to remain in your current home and have no family who will inherit from your estate when you die, equity release can offer you a large sum to live comfortably or fulfil a lifelong dream that you perhaps wouldn’t otherwise have been able to.
+In this case, equity release could offer you a large sum to live comfortably or fulfil a lifelong dream that you perhaps wouldn’t otherwise have been able to.

 Your family’s future